WELCOME TO MY PRACTICE

-I continue to learn and am in the final stages of completing a postgraduate certificate in Chronic Pain Management at McGill University.
+I continue to learn and have recently completed the Graduate Certificate in Chronic Pain Management through McGill University.

 I have two active, silly, and wonderful boys and have come to appreciate the beautiful rollercoaster that motherhood is.
 I strive to support other parents during this precious and demanding phase of life and love to work with people throughout perinatal period and beyond.

 I love getting to know my patients and feel that it is truly a privilege to work in a capacity where I have the time to hear the stories, lived experiences, and perspectives of the people who entrust me with their care.

 When I'm not treating or taking courses, I love exploring sea critters at the beach with my little ones and my husband, going on hikes, and enjoying good food.